-This wedge is similar to the sand wedge except that it helps generate greater spin.
+This wedge is similar to the sand wedge except that it helps generate greater spin on a golf ball.
 With a greater spin, the ball can be manipulated in the greens like spinning back to the hole.

 Pitching wedge generally falls in the iron category as it is sold together with the iron set.
 It is typically known as the 10 iron.

 Arguably putter is the most important club in the golf game as it is used the most.